Anti-Tracking Apps and Software: the features you need the most

 Ad blocking filters, because many ads don’t just disrupt your web experience by uncontrolled appearance, but also gather your personal data.

 We hope that all this information wasn’t too much for a first glance at protection against web tracking.
-We’d be very happy, if this knowledge will help you find the best way to stop tracking and keep your data and online activities private.
+We’ll be very happy, if this knowledge will help you find the best way to stop tracking and keep your data and online activities private.

 AdGuard for macOS is equipped with strong adblocking features and privacy protection module aided by our own Spyware filter (present in AdGuard for Windows as well).